dulioca/blazor-plesk-linux/README.md

 [Apache and Nginx Configuration Files](https://docs.plesk.com/en-US/obsidian/administrator-guide/server-web/server-web-apache-e-nginx-linux/file-di-configurazione-apache-e-nginx.68678/)

-The piece of setting you provide will glued inside this network of conf files.
+The pieces of setting you provide are glued inside this network of conf files.

 In Plesk:
 - select the domains page